Azure/device-simulation-dotnet/Services/data/DeviceTypes/README.md

-Each **Simulated Device** belongs to a specific **Device Type**, which defines the simulation behavior, for example how frequently telemetry is sent, what kind of messages to send, which commands are supported, etc.
+Each **Simulated Device** belongs to a specific **Device Type**, which defines the simulation behavior, for example how frequently telemetry is sent, what kind of messages to send, which methods are supported, etc.

-Device types are defined using configuration JSON files.
+Device types are defined using JSON configuration files.
 Follows a description of all the properties found in a typical device type definition file.

 #### File schema